+Interestingly, our results (Corollary 1 and Theorem 3) imply that quadratic networks are highly adaptive.
+For example, while a quadratic network can do piece-wise approximation by degenerating into conventional networks, a generic quadratic network is capable of approximating any function in a global way by implementing basic algebraic factors.
+Also, quadratic networks can mimick RBF networks on the "wavelet" scale, as indicated by Corollary 1.\\

 As we know, deep learning generalizes well in many applications.
-Some researchers questioned that quadratic networks may lead to overfitting because the added neural complexity may not be necessary.
+Some researchers questioned that quadratic networks may tend to over-fitting because the added neural complexity may not be necessary.
 With our above proved theorems, we refute that since quadratic networks \textit{de facto} are more compact and more effective than the conventional counterpart in major circumstances, quadratic networks could improve the generalization ability, according to Occam's razor principle.
 Since general features are either quadratic or can be expressed as combinations or compositions of quadratic features, quadratic deep networks will be universal, instead of being restricted to the circumstances where only quadratic features are relevant.\\

-In conclusion, we have analyzed the approximation ability of the quadratic networks and proved three theorems, suggesting a great potential of quadratic networks in terms of expressibility and efficiency.
+In conclusion, we have analyzed the approximation ability of the quadratic networks and proved four theorems, suggesting a great potential of quadratic networks in terms of expressive efficiency, unique representation, compact structure and computational capacity.
 Future research will be focused on evaluating the performance of deep quadratic networks in typical applications.